 - Add the egg mixture to the dry ingredients, and combine using a spatula.
 Add 1/2 cup of water and stir to combine.
 Add up to 1/4 cup more water as needed since the batter thickens as it sits.

-- Grease the waffle iron with a pastry brush being sure it covers both the top and bottom of the iron.
+- Grease the waffle iron with the melted butter using a pastry brush being sure it covers both the top and bottom of the iron.

 - Add spoonfuls of the waffle batter evenly being sure not to overfill the waffle iron.